-Here is a fun DIY menorah that’s just plain cute and can be customized in so many ways.
-This is one fun craft that gives younger toddlers the chance to safely “light” their candles each evening and the opportunity to play a role in your family’s holiday traditions, another bonus all ages can equally enjoy crafting.
-You could also make this Hanukah menorah from toilet paper rolls or cardboard tubes that the kids decorate first, or you could cut them and then give them to the kids to decorate.
-Or you could just enjoy it as is!
-Weeks before Chanukah I planned to make a chanukiah out of toilet roll tubes.
+Here is a fun DIY menorah that’s just plain cute that can be customized in so many ways.
+It’s a fun craft that gives younger toddlers the chance to safely “light” their candles each evening.
+They also have the opportunity to play a role in your family’s holiday traditions.
+You could also make this Hanukah menorah from toilet paper rolls or cardboard tubes that the kids decorate first.
+You could also cut and give them to the kids to decorate.
+Or enjoy them as it is!
+Weeks before Hanukkah I planned to make a Chanukkiyah out of toilet roll tubes.
 Then I saw one made by Creative Jewish Mom which was so elegant I nearly gave my plans away!

 Speaking of cool dreidels, we adore these spinning dreidel mobiles featured on Joyful Jewish!
-Though these sweet paper cutouts were purchased on Etsy, we think that you could also make your own by taking a large piece of posterboard or construction paper to trace and cut out the various sizes.
-Once your dreidel outlines are cut out, put your kiddos to work on bedazzling them with markers, stickers, and glitter, and then hang them on string to watch them twirl throughout the holiday.
-If you’re worried about getting your various sizes correct, never fear — work with what you have to create your own take on this cool idea.
+Though these sweet paper cutouts were purchased on Etsy, we think that you could also make your own by taking a large piece of posterboard or construction paper.
+Once you have your dreidel outlines, trace and cut out the various sizes, put your kiddos to work on bedazzling them with colors!
+Markers, stickers, and glitter all go!
+Then hang them on a string to watch them twirl throughout the holiday.
+If you’re worried about getting your various sizes correct, never fear — work with what you have to create your own styles.
 Who says mini hanging dreidels can’t be just as cool?